I wake up in the morning, the cold rushing through my bones as I…

 Six Weeks On, Three Weeks Off

 We start school very early, usually right after fair, or the second week in August.
-With the heat building, kids exhausted from showing animals, mom is tired, house is a mess, starting school actually works in this time.
+Starting school actually works for us well here.
 We may not start until Wednesday that week, giving us a few days to rest after fair, but we start that week.